Symfony 4: A quick Demo

 Let’s examine the directory structure now.
 Most files has been added because of

-the symfony/framework-bundle
+the symfony/framework-bundle dependency.

-file defines the APP_ENV
+The .env file defines the APP_ENV and APP_DEBUG environment variables:

 ###> symfony/framework-bundle ###